 - Shirt, vest and pants ensemble worn on stage by McBride, when she performed at age seven with her family's band, the Schiffters

 - McBride's 1984 Sharon High School yearbook

 - The beaded headband and tulle veil worn by Martina at her wedding to John McBride, May 15, 1988

 - Songwriter Gretchen Peters' original handwritten manuscript for "Independence Day"

 - Letter from Dolly Parton to McBride, congratulating her on being named the Country Music Association's Female Vocalist of the Year in 2003

 - Jenny Packham dress--embellished with rhinestones, beads and sequins--worn by McBride on the cover of her 2007 album Wake Up Laughing

 - CMA Female Vocalist of the Year awards presented to McBride in 1999, 2002-2004

 - ACM Female Vocalist of the Year awards presented to McBride in 2001-2003

-McBride will celebrate the exhibit's launch on Sun., Aug.
+McBride celebrated the exhibit's launch on Sun., Aug.
 1 at 2 p.m. with a special conversation and performance at the Nashville-based museum's CMA Theater.
-Tickets for the special event will be available at the Hall of Fame's website on July 2.